MicrosoftDocs/win32/desktop-src/desktop-programming.md

 | [Programming Guide for 64-bit Windows](WinProg64/programming-guide-for-64-bit-windows.md)    | Describes programming for 64-bit versions of the Windows operating system. |
 | [Using the Windows Headers](WinProg/using-the-windows-headers.md)     | Provides an overview of some of the conventions used in the Windows header files. |

-You can also try out the [desktop app samples](https://github.com/Microsoft/Windows-classic-samples).
+You can also browse the [desktop app samples](https://github.com/Microsoft/Windows-classic-samples).

 ## Modernize your desktop apps for Windows 10